lrbmike/super_clipboard/README.md

 - **Tag Management**: Add tags to clipboard items for easy categorization and searching
 - **Search Functionality**: Search through clipboard content and tags
 - **Content Editing**: Edit clipboard content directly within the extension
+- **Data Import/Export**: Import and export clipboard data for backup and transfer
 - **Responsive Design**: Adapts to different screen sizes and window dimensions

 ## Installation and Usage